python-trio/trio/docs/source/reference-io.rst

 -------------------------------------------------

-The :mod:`trio.subprocess` module provides support for spawning other programs, communicating with them via pipes, senading them signals, and waiting for them to exit.
+The :mod:`trio.subprocess` module provides support for spawning other programs, communicating with them via pipes, sending them signals, and waiting for them to exit.
 Its interface is based on the :mod:`subprocess` module in the standard library; differences are noted below.